 Master’s programmes taught in English

-Please refer to the respective study regulations of your chosen subject to find out what level of proficiency in English is required and how this must be demonstrated.
+Please refer to our course catalogue to find out what level of proficiency in English is required and how this must be demonstrated.

 Most master’s programmes additionally require an aptitude test (Eignungsfeststellungsprüfung, EFP) or an evaluation of subject-specific admission requirements (fachliche Zugangsvoraussetzungen, FZV).
 This assessment takes the form of certificate checks, work samples or personal interviews at the respective institute.